maxrothman/config/README.md

 * [ ] fix/sync quick-look extensions (don't work on Catalina)

 ## Long-term Todo
+* Build a better timer alfred workflow with not shitty sounds
 * [ ] Investigate https://github.com/python-mario/mario as a more featureful and better-maintained replacement for pythonpy
+  * Or just use babashka?
 * [ ] Read vscode release notes and see if there's anything I should do differently
 * [ ] Look into other vscode extensions and configs in other-peoples-vscode-extensions
 * [ ] Make all bash script function variables local (can't use strict mode without changing my shell